wilfredinni/javascript-cheatsheet/README.md

 ```

 Async Await is very powerful but they come with caveats.
 But if we use them properly, they help to make our code very readable and efficient.

+##Promise

+Promises in javascript is a way to handle asynchronous operations.

+Asynchronous operations are those operations which can run parallel to some other operation .
+You don't have to wait for other operation to finish so it can makes your work quite faster.

+var promise = new Promise(function(resolve, reject){ //do something });

+Promise takes a callback function as argument and that function takes two callback functions as argument (resolve,reject) If the operation got succeeded without any error then the resolve callback function is called.
+If there is any error while doing the operation , reject callback is called.

+There are two consumers in promise 1 .then() 2 .catch()

+.then() is invoked when the promise is either resolved or rejected

+.catch() is invoked when a promise is either rejected or some error has occured in execution.

+e.g -: var promise = new Promise(function(resolve, reject) { const x = 10; const y = 10 if(x === y) { resolve(); } else { reject(); } });

+promise. then(function () { console.log('Success, They are equal and are of same type'); }). catch(function () { console.log('Some error has occured'); });